The Birding History of Selsey Bill

 The sea-watching data from the Sussex Bird Report 2020, published by the Sussex Ornithological Society (again with permission and thanks to the SOS editors).
 Remarkably, despite all the problems, there was some coverage on every single day of the year.

-As I write this in late 2021 we are still going strong and we haven't yet missed a day's posting on the blog, where our page-hit counter has now passed a million and a half.
+In late 2021 things were still going strong and we hadn't missed a day's posting on the blog, whilst our page-hit counter had now passed a million and a half.
 Covid-19 is still with us, although with the advent of vaccinations thankfully not as severely, but doubtless we will all have to learn to live with it from hereon in.
-A whole new generation of birders knows where Selsey Bill is and also the sites on the rest of the Peninsula, with some making at least a few visits and many frequently so, for there is almost always at least something of avian interest going on.
+A whole new generation of birders now knows where Selsey Bill is and also the sites on the rest of the Peninsula, with some making at least a few visits and many frequently so, for there is almost always at least something of avian interest going on.
 The bird list is now considerable and over time will continue to grow as new species are added.
 We all sometimes speculate as to what the next 'new' species will be but I daresay we'll be wrong; who could have guessed that last one - a Common Nighthawk!

 The sort of thing that just keeps on happening.....above, the lovely gardens with hebe bushes and tamarisk hedges in the gardens at Bill House in 2019, whilst below, in 2021 a managerial alteration brings about an awful change, to open up the vista for commercial reasons, and another little corner of precious habitat disappears. (photos: OM)

 I am now at the stage when inevitably I keep looking back.
-One of the things that has struck me in compiling this review is the number of times I have found myself referring to 'the late so-and-so' when in my mind they are still very much here.
-One of the photo's I have used actually shows six folks who are no longer with us - all special characters in their own way and very much part of the history of the Bill.
-Yes, they are part of my history too, the memories flood back and I pay tribute to them all....good birding wherever you are, my absent friends.
+One of the things that has struck me in compiling this review is the number of times I have found myself referring to the friends who have passed on, when in my mind they are still very much here - all special characters in their own way and very much part of the history of the Bill. and yes, my history too.
+I pay tribute to them all....good birding wherever you are, my absent friends.

-So, as we look to the future and wonder what is ahead for the Bill, one thing for sure is that there will continue to be change.
+So, as I look to the future and wonder what is ahead for the Bill, one thing for sure is that there will continue to be change.
 There will in time also be new species added to the bird list.
-New observers will come; perhaps including more female and/or ethnically-diverse birders amongst them, for my biggest hope is that fresh blood will arrive, keen younger birders who will become enthusiastic and carry on the story, just as I did after the 'Selsey pioneers' of the early 1960's.
+New observers will come; perhaps including more female and/or ethnically-diverse birders amongst them, for my biggest hope is that keen younger birders will arrive and become enthusiastic to carry on the story, just as I did after the 'Selsey pioneers' of the early 1960's.
 I've birded quite a number of places in my time, but somehow I've never quite found anywhere like the Bill, with it's friendly rivalry and humour.
 It's not the best spot to watch from, that's for sure, but it has consistently delivered over the years and to see a flock of Poms coming along 'the bar' on a sunny May morning is unbeatable.
-And (personal trumpet ready) there's only one person who has seen two unforgettable and magnificent flocks of 25 passing by there.......any idea who?
+My visits may be far fewer now, but rest assured I will continue to visit from time to time, when circumstances allow.
+And (personal trumpet ready) there's only one person who has seen two unforgettable and magnificent spring Pom flocks of 25 passing by there.......any idea who?

 Poms passing the Bill (photo: D. Mason)